-- Falling objects (eg trees)
+- Falling objects (e.g., trees)

 - Power Surge

 The DP3 is usually an open perils policy.
-Meaning everything above would usually be covered unless your policy documents say they are excluded.
-An open peril policy generally means it covers everything EXCEPT what is explicitly stated as not covered in the policy documents.
+Meaning everything above would typically be covered unless your policy documents say they are excluded.
+An open peril policy generally means it covers everything EXCEPT what is explicitly stated as not included in the policy documents.
 You should read your policy documents to understand what specific coverage you have.
 The most common exclusions in an open peril policy are:

-Note: these can usually be purchased for extra $$
+Note: can add coverage for extra money

-Note: these are really never covered
+Note: these are never covered

 Hope that helps!
 If you are looking to get quotes on landlord insurance or vacant home insurance, look no further: